kamperh/suzerospeech2019/evaluation/readme.md

     bash run_abx_eval_remotely.sh features_for_eval.npz

+It is not required that you be in any particular directory to run the script.
+Just give the `path/to/the/features_for_eval.npz` file (absolute or relative).
 The script executes a remote copy and an ssh command to the remote machine running the evaluation process.
 This requires authentication for the remote logins.
 You can either type in the password for the `suzero` user on the remote machine each time, or (*preferably*) you can add your ssh public key to the `~/.ssh/authorized_keys` file on the remote machine to avoid having to type the password.
 If you are not familiar with key-based authentication, ask me (Ewald) and we will set it up.
 Once the script has kicked off, output should look something like this: